John Simons made in London corduroy overcoat

-John Simons made in London corduroy overcoat (image credit: John Simons)
+John Simons 1950s-style corduroy overcoat (image credit: John Simons)

 Note that I independently selected any featured products in this article.
 However, if you buy from one of my links it may be an affiliate and I may earn a small commission.

-Great to see the return of the wonderful John Simons made in London corduroy overcoat just in time for the colder months.
+Great to see the return of the wonderful John Simons 1950s-style corduroy overcoat as we hit peak cold weather in the UK.

 (image credit: John Simons)

 Yes, the return.
-This was a much-loved item from last year.
-So loved that stock seemed to sell out almost as soon as it went online.
-So with that in mind, I’m flagging it up once more in case you missed out and want to cover yourself in all of this lovely cord as the temperatures start to drop.
+This was a much-loved item from last year and the year before.
+So loved that stock seemed to sell out almost as soon as it went online the first time.
+So, with that in mind, I’m flagging it up once more in case you missed out and want to cover yourself in all of this lovely cord as the temperatures start to drop.

 (image credit: John Simons)

-There are three shades of cord to choose from, all of which are pictured here.
-As for the design, that’s the same across all three and a notable one too.
+As before, there are three shades of cord to choose from, which differ each year.
+The current crop are all pictured here.
+As for the design, that’s the same across all three and a notable one, too.
 This overcoat is based on a vintage Burberry model ‘famously purchased and worn’ by John Simons way back in 1961 whilst he was learning his trade in the clothing business.
-Specifically as a window dresser for Cecil Gee on Charing Cross Road if you like a bit of back detail.
+Specifically, as a window dresser for Cecil Gee on Charing Cross Road, if you like a bit of back detail.

 (image credit: John Simons)